benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 We also render an ErrorBoundary here which provides the owners of the `Navigation` remote application all the observability they dream of.

 Errors relevant to the component authors (in this case, the Navigation team) are sent transparently.
-We pass any errors up to the consuming (host) app so they can handle their own UX gracefully.
+We also pass errors up to the consuming (host) app so they can handle their own UX gracefully.

 We lean heavily on `React.Suspense` for this and the asynchronous module loading.